top of page

 Biography

-Maria has a lifetime love of pattern and relishes bringing together elements of Art Noveau, Moorish and Celtic influences into her art.
-Her starting point is always blocking in her main colours and then goes back in with a dip pen to add the patterns and details which is where the whole nature of the painting takes on a different life.
+Maria has a lifetime love of pattern and brings together elements and influences from Art Noveau, Moorish and Celtic designs into her art.
+Her starting point is always to put down the watercolour base and then goes back in with a dip pen to add the patterns and details, which is where the whole nature of the painting takes on a different life.

 inspiration